EQT

 We must request certain personal information from landowners for legal and tax purposes.
 We strategically limit the number of employees who manage landowner data, and we work to protect landowner privacy by maintaining systems that manage incoming information and are designed to prevent breaches.
 All employees who oversee sensitive information are required to complete relevant training on properly safeguarding such information.

 EQT is committed to our landowners, and we strive to operate with our values at the forefront of all that we do.
-For more information on Land Resources, visit our webpage.
+For more information, visit our Land Resources webpage.

 Supporting Local Economies